c7tincu/style-guide/README.md

 ## JS

-This JS Style Guide is based on [Airbnb’s](https://github.com/airbnb/javascript) (as of late April 2015), but it aims to be more thorough.
+This JS Style Guide is based on [Airbnb’s ES5 Style Guide](https://github.com/airbnb/javascript/tree/master/es5) (as of late April 2015), but it aims to be more thorough.
 Also, where my opinions are considerably different from (or even opposed to) the given reference, a “:warning:” icon indicates that.
 Moreover, a “:lipstick:” icon indicates cosmetical preferences.